meganz/MEGAcmd/UserGuide.md

 This refers to a file or folder on the PC or device that MEGAcmd is running in.

 ### Session
 When you log in with your email and MEGA account password, that creates a session.
 The session exists until you log out of it or kill it.
 In MEGAcmd, use `whoami -l` to see all your open sessions across all devices, and use `killsession` to close them.
 You can use other client such as the phone app, or webclient to close these also.
+Devices that were using a killed session will have their connection to MEGA closed and will no longer have access to your account, until you log in on them again.

 ### Local Cache
 MEGAcmd holds some encrypted data on your device relating to your account, such as folder structure and contacts, for performance reasons.
 The MEGAcmd background server keeps the local cache up to date when changes to your account occur from other clients.